Stephanie V. Gaitley

 In just three seasons at the helm, Coach Gaitley transformed Fordham from a perennial doormat into a budding national power, with a 26-win season in 2012-13 followed by a 25-8 record and Fordham’s first-ever Atlantic 10 Women’s Basketball Championship.
 From 2012-2015, Gaitley’s Rams compiled three straight 20-win seasons and the 2016-18 campaigns brought numbers four and five.
 Before Gaitley arrived in the Bronx, the program had only ever had five 20-win seasons over 41 seasons.

-Gaitley became the program's all-time winningest head coach in February 2017, passing Kathy Mosolino with her 117th career victory in the Bronx, and finishing the year with 120 total during her tenure at Rose Hill.
-24 more victories in 2017-18 extended her record to 144 victories in maroon and white.
+Gaitley became the program’s all-time winningest head coach in February 2017, passing Kathy Mosolino with her 117th career victory in the Bronx, and finishing the year with 120 total during her tenure at Rose Hill.
+24 more victories in 2017-18 extended her record to 144 victories in maroon and white, a season which culminated in her second Maggie Dixon Metropolitan Coach of the Year award, as presented by the Met Basketball Writers Association.

-The winner of 608 career games and the second-winningest coach in Atlantic 10 history, now 55 shy of Joe McKeown's record, and most among active coaches, Gaitley has led a team to the NCAA Tournament on eight occasions, has appeared in the postseason 16 times, has compiled 17 20-win seasons, and has won five conference titles over her 32 years as a head coach.
+The winner of 608 career games and the second-winningest coach in Atlantic 10 history and most among active coaches, Gaitley has led a team to the NCAA Tournament on eight occasions, has appeared in the postseason 16 times, has compiled 17 20-win seasons, and has won five conference titles over her 32 years as a head coach.

 After a 12-18 record in her first season at Fordham, Gaitley entered her second campaign with a few key additions.
 With Marah Strickland and Erin Rooney finally ready to play and star recruit Samantha Clark in maroon and white, Gaitley had all the pieces she would need to put together a historic campaign.